Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Introduction

-However, the effectiveness of Cox-Snell residuals does not carry over to discrete outcomes, which in general cannot be expressed as transformations of i.i.d. variables.
-Yet regression models for discrete outcomes have been long and widely applied in many areas of research, including insurance, biology, and education, among many others.
-The focus of diagnostics for models with discrete outcomes has been to create approximately identically distributed variables.
-Following this line of thought, there is significant literature generalizing the idea of residuals to generalized linear models (GLMs) for discrete outcomes searching for the optimal transformations (e.g., \citealt{pierce1986residuals}).
-In practice, there are two types of established residuals commonly adopted for discrete observations (\citealt{mccullagh1989generalized}).
-The first type is Pearson residuals defined as the signed square root of the contribution of each point to the Pearson goodness-of-fit statistic where ${\mu}_i$ is the mean of the outcome $Y_i$ calculated using parameter $\theta$, and $V(\cdot)$ is the function relating the variance to the mean.
-The second type is deviance residuals which are based on the contribution of each observation to the likelihood and are the signed difference between the likelihood of the fitted model and the saturated model for which the number of parameters is same as the number of observations, i.e., where $l(Y_i;\theta)$ denotes the log-likelihood function taking value at $Y_i$ when the parameter is set to be $\theta$, and $\tilde{\theta}$ is the parameter of the saturated model.
-There exist other well-known residuals, for instance Anscombe residuals (\citealt{anscombe1961examination}), though it has been shown that Anscombe residuals and deviance residuals behave similarly (\citealt{mccullagh1989generalized}). \cite{dunn1996randomized} proposed a randomized quantile residuals based on the idea of continuization, or jittering.
-Let $a_i = \lim_{y\uparrow Y_i}\hat{F}_i(y)$ and $b_i = \hat{F}_i(Y_i)$, then the randomized quantile residual for $Y_i$ is defined as

-where $U_i$ is a uniform random variable on the interval $(a_i,b_i]$ independent of $Y_i$.
-There are also residuals available for specific types of discrete data, e.g. binary (\citealt{landwehr1984graphical}) and ordinal data (\citealt{li2012new}; \citealt{liu2018residuals}).
+In practice, there are two types of established residuals commonly adopted for discrete data (\citealt{mccullagh1989generalized}).
+The first type is Pearson residuals which are defined according to the contribution of each observation to the Pearson goodness-of-fit statistic.
+The second type is deviance residuals which depend on the contribution of each observation to the likelihood.
+There exist other well-known residuals, for instance Anscombe residuals (\citealt{anscombe1961examination}), though it has been shown that Anscombe residuals and deviance residuals behave similarly (\citealt{mccullagh1989generalized}).
+More recently, \cite{dunn1996randomized} proposed randomized quantile residuals based on the idea of continuization.
+Let $a_i = \lim_{y\uparrow Y_i}\hat{F}_i(y)$ and $b_i = \hat{F}_i(Y_i)$, then the randomized quantile residual for $Y_i$ is defined as $ r_{R}(Y_i) = \Phi^{-1} (U_i),$ where $U_i$ is a simulated uniform random variable on the interval $(a_i,b_i]$, independent of $Y_i$, and $\Phi$ is the standard normal distribution function.
+There are also residuals built for specific types of discrete data, e.g. binary (\citealt{landwehr1984graphical}) and ordinal data (\citealt{li2012new,liu2018residuals}).